 In connection with the consummation of the Business Combination, Sharecare's stockholders approved the Sharecare, Inc. 2021 Omnibus Incentive Plan (which we refer to herein as the "Incentive Plan").
-The Incentive Plan is administered by Sharecare's Compensation and Human Capital Committee, except with respect to matters that are not delegated to the Compensation and Human Capital Committee by the Board (whether pursuant to committee charter or otherwise).
-Pursuant to the terms of the Incentive Plan, the Compensation and Human Capital Committee has the authority to select, from among eligible participants, the individuals to whom awards may be granted, to make any combination of awards to participants and to determine the specific terms and conditions of each award, subject to the provisions of the Incentive Plan.
-The Compensation and Human Capital Committee has the authority to amend, suspend or terminate the Incentive Plan; provided that no such action affects or materially impairs the rights of a participant under an outstanding award without the consent of such participant.
-Eligible employees, non-employee directors and other service providers of Sharecare are eligible to participate in the Incentive Plan if selected by the Compensation and Human Capital Committee to receive an award under the Incentive Plan.
-The awards under the Incentive Plan may consist of stock options, stock appreciation rights, restricted and unrestricted stock and stock units, restricted stock units, performance awards, dividend equivalents and other awards that are convertible into or otherwise based on our common stock, as the Compensation and Human Capital Committee may determine.
+The Incentive Plan is administered by the Committee, except with respect to matters that are not delegated to the Committee by the Board (whether pursuant to committee charter or otherwise).
+Pursuant to the terms of the Incentive Plan, the Committee has the authority to select, from among eligible participants, the individuals to whom awards may be granted, to make any combination of awards to participants and to determine the specific terms and conditions of each award, subject to the provisions of the Incentive Plan.
+The Committee has the authority to amend, suspend or terminate the Incentive Plan; provided that no such action affects or materially impairs the rights of a participant under an outstanding award without the consent of such participant.
+Eligible employees, non-employee directors and other service providers of Sharecare are eligible to participate in the Incentive Plan if selected by the Committee to receive an award under the Incentive Plan.
+The awards under the Incentive Plan may consist of stock options, stock appreciation rights, restricted and unrestricted stock and stock units, restricted stock units, performance awards, dividend equivalents and other awards that are convertible into or otherwise based on our common stock, as the Committee may determine.
 See "Equity Compensation Plan Information" for additional information regarding the shares available for future issuance under the Incentive Plan.